WICG/view-transitions/scoped-transitions.md

-The pseudo-element tree for a scoped view transition looks similar to the [pseudo-element tree for a document view transition](https://drafts.csswg.org/css-view-transitions-1/#view-transition-pseudos), except that it is associated with the scoped transition root instead of the `<html>` element.
+The pseudo-element tree for a scoped view transition looks similar to the [pseudo-element tree for a document view transition](https://drafts.csswg.org/css-view-transitions-1/#view-transition-pseudos), except that it is associated with the scope instead of the `<html>` element.

 The example above produces the following DOM subtree during the transition: